Gelato vs. Ice Cream: Key Differences, Texture, and Taste Explained

 Ingredients in Italian Gelato

 Gelato, however, takes a slightly different approach.
 While it also includes milk and sugar, the fat content is significantly lower, usually between 4-8%.
-Gelato uses more milk than cream and often contains fewer eggs (sometimes none at all), which results in a denser, richer texture.
+Gelato uses more milk than cream and often contains fewer eggs (sometimes none at all), resulting in a denser, richer texture.
 The flavors in Gelato are typically more intense because it’s made with natural ingredients like fresh fruit and nuts, rather than artificial flavorings.

 Preparation Methods